lindensheehy/3D-Game-Engine/testing/README.md

 The 'output-tests.cpp' file in this folder serves to test the accuracy of various functions in parts of this program.
 I have been running into some unexpected crashes, so this is my attempt to clear up those issues.

-# Functions tested for output are
+# Output Tests

+Functions Tested
 - Math -> floor
 - Math -> round
 - Math -> sqrt